mlab-lattice/lattice/docs/api/api-doc-generation.md

 3- Clone this repository under `$GOPATH/src/github.com/mlab-lattice`.
 So your clone should be in `$GOPATH/src/github.com/mlab-lattice/lattice`
 `
-4- Install https://github.com/swaggo/swag: Converts Go annotations to swagger.
+4- Install https://goswagger.io: Converts Go annotations to swagger.

-``$ go get -u github.com/swaggo/swag/cmd/swag``

-5- Make sure that `swag` is available in your $PATH.
-Run `swag --help`.
+``$ brew install go-swagger``

-6- Install https://github.com/Mermade/widdershins: Generates slate docs from swagger.
+5- Install https://github.com/Mermade/widdershins: Generates slate docs from swagger.

 ``$ npm install -g widdershins``

-7- Install ruby (if you don't have it already)
+6- Install ruby (if you don't have it already)

 ``
 $ brew update
 $ brew install ruby
 ``

-8- https://bundler.io/ to be used to run middleman which will create static pages
+7- https://bundler.io/ to be used to run middleman which will create static pages

 ``$ gem install bundler``